STOCKHOLM --The Swedish government has decided not to deport Reza Jabbari, an Iranian Christian facing possible prison and torture in Iran.

 But their requests for asylum status that could save their lives have been denied.

-Reza Jabbari has been in hiding after his asylum request was rejected.
-He knows what could await him in Iran.
+Reza Jabbari was in hiding after his asylum request was initially rejected.
+He knew all too well what awaited him in Iran.

 "Islam teaches that every man who leaves Islam must be killed because that man is an apostate," he said.

-His pastor, Cai Berger, still can't believe Reza's asylum request was denied.
+His pastor, Cai Berger, still can't believe Reza's asylum request was denied, but is grateful that migration officials have since reversed course after media reports.

-"I thought, this should be a piece of cake.
-This man [Reza] has brought other Muslims to the Christian faith," Berger said.
+In response to the initial denial he said, "I thought, this should be a piece of cake.
+This man [Reza] has brought other Muslims to the Christian faith,"

 "He has brought Muslims to the Christian faith and Christian baptism.
 I mean, if he's a fraud he's a very bad one since he's bringing people to the Christian faith," he said.
 "But still they [the Migration Board] denied him.
 And that made me look into what is going on?"